 Say you had many cooperating processes reading records from and writing records to a single data file.
 You would want that file access to be strictly coordinated.
 You could use a semaphore with an initial value of 1 and, around the file operating code, put two semaphore operations, the first to test and decrement the semaphore's value and the second to test and increment it.
-The first process to access the file would try to decrement the semaphore's value and it would succeed, the semaphore's value now being 0.
-This process can now go ahead and use the data file but if another process wishing to use it now tries to decrement the semaphore's value it would fail as the result would be -1.
-That process will be suspended until the first process has finished with the data file.
-When the first process has finished with the data file it will increment the semaphore's value, making it 1 again.
+The first process to access the file would try to decrement the semaphore's value and use the data file but if another process wishing to use it now tries to decrement the semaphore's value it would fail asthe result would be -1.
+That process will be suspended until the first process has finished with the data file it will increment the semaphore's value, making it 1 again.
 Now the waiting process can be woken and this time its attempt to increment the semaphore will succeed.